metal/metal.js/README.md

-# metal-attribute
+# metal-state

-A class that adds support for watchable, configurable object properties.
+A class that adds support for watchable, configurable state.

 ## Setup